m1st4x/NeatFreakOrSlob/README.md

 Edb prepare carefully helps you to setup your starting pawns.

-Compatibility:
+No compatibility issues but some redundancy:
-No issues but some redundancy: Vanilla Traits Expanded adds two traits with similar behavior, however less detailed und not adjustable.
+Vanilla Traits Expanded adds two traits (neat and slob) with similar behavior, however less detailed und not adjustable.
+You can disable them in the VTE mod settings.

 Have fun!
 -m1st4x